herdofsheep/herdofsheep.github.io/readme.md

 **herdoofsheep.github.io**

-uses lit-element, parcel and threejs, and well as jquery and lodash.
+uses lit, parcel and threejs, and well as jquery and lodash.
 To begin development, run
     npm i
 to reflect a local deployment for testing, run